jackfrost373/LHCb_Xic_production/analysis/Scripts/MassFitting/README.md

 This function then returns the full path of the file.
 Is made to be used in the shapefit function as the fullpath variable.

-**combinedShapeFit(shape,fittingDict,path, wantedBin = "both", PDF = True)**
+**combYPTbinShapeFit(shape,fittingDict,path, wantedBin = "both", PDF = True)**

-This function loops through each year and depending on the value of the wantedBin parameter ("y", "pt" or "both"), it will make fits for the combined bins and output a PDF.
+This function loops through each year and depending on the value of the wantedBin parameter ("y", "pt" or "both"), it will make fits for the combined bins and output a PDF as well as a dictionnary with the fitting data.

+**yearTotalShapeFit(year,shape,fittingDict,path, PDFpath = "./PDF_output/", PDF = True)**

+Chains all of the data together per year (adding the two polarities) for each particles and output a PDF as well as a dictionnary with the fitting data.

 ## autoFitScript.py
 This script gives a good example of how to use the above functions, as it runs automatically through all the repositories with the structure YEAR_MagPolarity/bins/event.root.
 It outputs .pdf files of the drawn fits and a python file containing a dictionnary with all the parameters for the fitted PDFs.